 Tularemia is treated with antibiotics.
 When treated promptly and appropriately, most people fully recover.
 If you suspect you have been exposed, seek treatment from your healthcare provider immediately.

-There were four cass of tularemia reported to IDPH in 2017.
+There were two cases of tularemia reported to IDPH in 2021.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.